kaduhiro/raspios-rtmp-stream/README.md

 ```
 usage: make <target>

+SERVICES:
+    nginx
+    ffmpeg

+TARGETS:
     build/%     build or rebuild a image
-run/%   run a one-off command on a new container
+    run/%       run a one-off command on a container
-up/%    create and start containers
     exec/%      run a command in a running container
+    up          create and start containers, networks, and volumes
+    up/%        create and start a container
+    down        stop and remove containers, networks, images, and volumes
-down/%  stop and remove containers
+    down/%      stop and remove a container
     help        list available targets and some
     clean       remove cache files from the working directory
 ```